Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

   - [ ] Fecal samples
   - [ ] Ethanol samples
 - [ ] USB drive
-  - [ ] Latest deidentified version of FIleMaker Pro database (.fmp12 file)
+  - [ ] Latest deidentified version of FileMaker Pro database (.fmp12 file)
   - [ ] Electronic copy of sample spreadsheets
 - [ ] Fecal sample spreadsheet (with all samples included in this shipment)
 - [ ] Ethanol sample spreadsheet (with all samples included in this shipment)